-- notice of a qualifying event that is a divorce or legal separation of a covered employee from his or her spouse, and/or a dependent child's losing dependent status under the plan; - notice of second qualifying events, including the death of a covered employee, divorce or legal separation from the covered employee, the covered employee becoming entitled to Medicare benefits, and a dependent child ceasing to be a dependent under the terms of the plan;

-- notice of a disability determination from the Social Security Administration; and - notice of a change in disability status according to the Social Security Administration.
+- notice of a divorce or legal separation of a covered employee from his or her spouse, and/or a dependent child's losing dependent status under the plan; - notice of second qualifying events, including the death of a covered employee, divorce or legal separation from the covered employee, the covered employee becoming entitled to Medicare benefits, and a child ceasing to be a covered beneficiary under the terms of the plan; - notice of a disability determination from the Social Security Administration; and - notice of a change in disability status according to the Social Security Administration.

-Under the DOL's final 2004 regulations, plans must establish reasonable procedures for employees and qualified beneficiaries to provide notice to the plan administrator, and describe these procedures in the plan's SPD.179
+Group Health Plans must establish reasonable procedures for employees and qualified beneficiaries to provide notice of these qualifying events to the Plan Administrator, and describe these procedures in the plan's SPD.